LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.90.4
+*Released*: 21 January 2022
+* Item 9818: Lineage graph details panel updates to show object input/outputs and run step provenance map
+  * update Lineage related models for provenanceMap, objectInputs, and objectOutputs
+  * display Object Inputs and Object Outputs as collapsible details list (next to Material and Data Inputs/Outputs)
+  * use run step protocol name instead of step name for title
+  * update Run Step display to use tabs for Step Details and Provenance Map
+  * render Run Step provenance map as <Grid> with from/to info

 ### version 2.90.3
 *Released*: 10 November 2021
 * Issue 44250: Invalidate QueryInfo caches after change to NameIdSettings.allowUserSpecifiedNames